MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 > [!NOTE]
-> This policy is available on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education.

 Enables the IT admin to schedule the time of the update installation.

-The data type is an integer.
+The supported data type is an integer.

 Supported operations are Add, Delete, Get, and Replace.